-Kaiser Permanente in the Greater San Francisco Service Area partners with community-based organizations to support events and activities addressing our identified health needs, and promoting healthy lifestyles, education, workforce development, and environmental stewardship.
+Kaiser Permanente San Francisco and South San Francisco partner with community-based organizations to support events and activities addressing our identified health needs and promoting healthy lifestyles, education, workforce development, and environmental stewardship.

 Community Health Manager

-Contributions Operations Specialist
+Contribution Operations Specialist